YaoGroup/ServerMantaince/how-to/remote_access.md

         - The file ida_rsa.pub is **public key**, we shall add the content of this file onto server
 2. Add public key of key-pair to the allowed identities list on target device (i.e. the server)
     - Open the file `/home/user-name/.ssh/authorized_keys`.
 Create the file, or even the .ssh directory if they do not exist.
-        - Execute `mkdir "~/.ssh" && touch ~/.ssh/authorized_keys` can create the file and the directory
+        - Execute the following to create the file and the directory\
+          `mkdir "~/.ssh" && touch ~/.ssh/authorized_keys`
     - Edit the file by copy the content of previous **public key file (ida_rsa.pub)** into the the authorized_keys.
         - Though very long, all the content of public key file is only single line.
         - One can add as many public keys into the autorized_keys file.
 So the file contains multiple lines, one line per public key.
 This make multiple machines regeistered on the the server.